kouzios/sd_bot/README.md

-# discord-bot
+# Discord Bot
-My discord bot, intended for our senior design group
+My discord bot, intended for our senior design group.
+I use this bot to schedule tasks to operate every week, in order to remind the team of our meeting scheduled to be on the communications application Discord.

 # How to use the code itself?